silnrsi/font-harmattan/README.md

 ```
 The resulting files will not have functional OpenType kerning, but will be otherwise usable.

+### Adding characters

+After adding base characters to the font, the `classes.xml` file will need adjustment.
+The first six
+classes relating to right- and dual-link contextual forms are can be generated algorithmically
+from `source/glyph_data.csv` using `bin/absgenclasses.py` located in the `font-arab-tools` repo.

+Additionally the octabox .json files will need to be regenerated in order to add optimal
+octaboxes for the isolate and initial forms of the newly added characters.
+If unencoded variants
+of isolate and initial forms have been added, these must be manually added to the `cComplexShape`
+class defined in `source/graphite/caBasedKerning.gdl`.

 ### Generated files

 Four of the source files needed for the build are actually generated files but, because they